martignoni/moodlebox.net-old/content/help/moodlebox-version.en.md

 ---
-title: What is the version of my MoodleBox?
+title: What is the version of my MoodleBox
 author: Nicolas Martignoni
 type: kb
 date: 2017-11-12T16:53:08+00:00